Harirai/Demo-Movie-App/README.md

 # Demo-Movie-App
 This is a movie web application using Django REST Framework.

-Where a user can signup/login to create movie database through REST API.
+Where a user can signup/login to create movie database through browsable REST API.
 - Users can edit and delete their own entry only, in database.
 - Movie data can be seen (but cannot be edited) by anyone. (without even signup/login).